Dr. Gary Tanchak, D.C.

 The Bullet Head

-We also like to call it the focus head, because you can use it to really center on a particular muscle.
+We also call it the focus head because you can use it to really center on a particular muscle.
 We use it around the forearm and ligament areas.

-The one on the Achedaway Pro is more tough aluminum than it is plastic.
+The one on the Achedaway Pro is made of aluminum, which is tougher than plastic bullet-heads.
 We like the personalized touch they added to it.

-Great for different types of trigger point treatment, for foot massage and plantar fasciitis.
+Great for different types of trigger point treatment, such as foot massage and plantar fasciitis.

 achedaway pro bullet head attachment